 Age of Equipment

 The original computing and communications equipment has already become obsolete and been replaced in many cases.
-Some manufacturers of reference station and integrity monitor equipment have withdrawn from this market and maintenance of the equipment is no longer supported.

 GNSS Developments

-Developments in GNSS (GPS L2C, L5, GLONASS M, Compass and Galileo) will require the introduction of new message types and new equipment.
-A concept of operations needs to be developed for the use of multiple frequencies for DGNSS services, to determine whether frequencies should be used separately or the data should be combined.
+Developments in GNSS (GPS L2C, L5, GLONASS M, BeiDou and Galileo) will require the introduction of new message types and new equipment.
+A new RTCM broadcast standard is expected which will allow for all combinations of constellations and frequencies to be used.

 Emerging Technologies

 With the emergence of new technologies, the way in which the original DGNSS system was implemented needs to be re-evaluated.
-For example, instead of specialised, dedicated hardware units for reference stations and integrity monitors, it may be more cost-effective to consider off-the-shelf receivers with the reference station and integrity monitor functions implemented in software.
+For example, instead of specialised, dedicated hardware units for reference stations and integrity monitors, some manufacturers offer off-the-shelf receivers with the reference station and integrity monitor functions implemented in software.
+Likewise some service providers may opt for a virtual reference station approach where corrections are calculated centrally and data streamed to the reference station location for broadcast.

 RAIM

-Receiver Autonomous Integrity Monitoring, RAIM, is a method that provides GNSS integrity information on the user receiver without external augmentation.
-RAIM is not continuously available with the present GNSS satellite constellation and is not likely to be fully available until another GNSS is fully operational.
+Receiver Autonomous Integrity Monitoring, RAIM, is a method that provides GNSS integrity information on the user receiver without external augmentation..
 The current IMO GNSS receiver performance standards call for fault detection (RAIM).
-Future standards for receivers using combinations of GNSS will almost certainly contain the same requirements.
 However, RAIM does not provide any improvement in accuracy.

 APPLICATIONS